A Fun Day of Volunteering and Community…Join us!

 • At 6am You will be Provided with a Map with Trash Locations check points.
 You are responsible to check Trash bins and replace with new Bags every hour on the hour and drop off at Designated dump drop throughout the day.
 Morning team does sets up and Late shift does tear down.

-• For Porta Potties you will check on TP status and make sure none have run out.
+• For Porta Potties you will check on Porta Potti supplies of paper towels and Toliet Paper for each site.
+Health and Safety requires supplies do not run out.
 Check hand washing station for Trash and put in Paper Towels.
-Report issues to Green Team Event Supervisor
+Report issues to Green Team Event Supervisor immediately.

 • Final Trash Pickup is 5PM shift end is 6PM